OpenWIS/openwis-documentation/_backlog/OpenWIS-Backlog-000024.md

 kanRelease: 3.14
 kanMetric: 1.2
 kanSize:
-kanPriority:
+kanPriority: 10
+kanRepo: OpenWIS/openwis
 ---
 maven deploy fails due to permissions on CloudBees repo.
 No details and don't believe this is still ocurring.
-Close unless this is still experienced.
+Close unless this is still experienced. (issue 129 needs to be closed on GitHub).